 Today, our focus is on establishing projects in Akuak Rak that will lead this village to become increasingly self-supportive.

-Earlier this year, we purchased the first herd of 25 cattle.
-These cattle will be cared for, bred, and sold to create a source of income for the village year after year.
+We have purchased the first herd of 25 that has now grown to 32 cattle.
+These will continue to be cared for, bred, and sold to create a source of income for the village year after year.
 The Cattle Project will provide a sustainable way to pay teachers, buy school supplies and the medical clinic stocked.